Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ~

-More Lalandes, whom native Louisianians would have called them Foreign French, lived in South Louisiana during the antebellum period.
+More Lalandes, whom native Louisianians would have called Foreign French, lived in South Louisiana during the antebellum period.
 They settled not only at New Orleans, but also upriver on the Acadian Coast and in Pointe Coupee Parish:

 Sylvain Lalande married Acadian Azelie LeBlanc in St. James Parish in the 1820s.
 Their son Pierre Sylvain was born in St. James Parish in April 1826, and Joseph in 1827.